Using EFR Connect Mobile App for OTA DFU#

 Bluetooth Browser with a new name "Thermometer Example".

-To enable the Bluetooth OTA upgrade, the target device must be programmed with the Gecko Bootloader that is configured as an Internal Storage Bootloader.
+To enable the Bluetooth OTA upgrade, the target device must be programmed with the Gecko Bootloader.
 This is an application bootloader, which requires that the new firmware image acquisition is managed by the application.

-Running the "Demos" in Simplicity Studio will include the bootloader and user application.
-However, flashing a "Software Example" does not.
-If your OTA upload stops at 0 % and you get a message on an Android phone saying "GATT CMD STARTED", that might indicate a missing or incorrect bootloader.
-In this case do the following:
+Running the "Demos" in Simplicity Studio will flash the bootloader and user application to the device.
+However, flashing an "Example Project" flashes the application only.
+If your OTA upload stops at 0% and you get a message on an Android phone saying "GATT CMD STARTED", that might indicate a missing or incorrect bootloader.
+In this case, do the following:

-Go to New Project -> Gecko Bootloader -> Gecko Bootloader 1.5.0 and create that for your kit.
-Remember to choose the "Internal Storage Bootloader" option suitable for your storage size.
+Click on Create New Project from the Launcher Perspective to create a Gecko Bootloader project for your kit.
+Select the "Internal Storage Bootloader" example project with a suitable configuration for your storage size.

-.isc-file for the bootloader project, you can configure some options, but for this example, press
+<projectname>.iscfile of the bootloader project, you can configure some options.
+For this example, press

 Generatewith the default settings.

-Build the project and find the folder in your bootloader project tree that is named
+Build the project and find the bootloader image in the build directory named

 “GNU ARM <compiler version number> - Default”.
-Flash the
+For Series 1 devices, you need the

 .s37file that is the combined image of the first stage bootloader and the main bootloader with a CRC32 checksum.
 For Series 2 devices, you need the